Anderson County Court Records

 • Non-certified papers: $1.00 per page

-All documents submitted for recording must be originals (no photocopies), must be printed in type no smaller than eight-point, and must include proper signatures, acknowledgments, and notary seals per Texas Local Government Code Section 405.019.
+All documents submitted for recording must be originals (no photocopies), printed in type no smaller than eight-point, and include proper signatures, acknowledgments, and notary seals per Texas Local Government Code Section 405.019.

 Anderson County Family Court Records

 Anderson County does not have a standalone family court.
-Family law matters — including divorce, child custody, child support, adoption, domestic violence protective orders, and paternity — are adjudicated by the district courts.
-Family case records are maintained by the District Clerk’s Office.
+Family law matters—including divorce, child custody, child support, adoption, domestic violence protective orders, and paternity—are handled by the district courts.
+Family case records are maintained by the District Clerk's Office.

 Searching Family Court Records

 Family docket records can be searched using the same civil case search portal used for civil records.
-Users should search by party name or case number.
-In-person requests can be made at the District Clerk’s Office, and written requests may be submitted by mail, fax, or email.
-A pro se divorce packet is available on the county’s website for individuals representing themselves in uncontested divorce proceedings.
+Search by party name or case number.
+In-person requests can be made at the District Clerk's Office, and written requests may be submitted by mail, fax, or email.
+A pro se divorce packet is available on the county's website for individuals representing themselves in uncontested divorce proceedings.

 Restricted Family Records

 Adoption files, juvenile dependency records, and certain domestic violence protective order details are confidential under the Texas Family Code and are not available for public inspection.
-Sealed or redacted records require a court order for access.
+Accessing sealed or redacted records requires a court order.

 Marriage Licenses

-Marriage licenses are issued by the Anderson County Clerk’s Office.
-According to the Anderson County vitals fee schedule, the fees are as follows:
+Marriage licenses are issued by the Anderson County Clerk's Office.
+According to the Anderson County vitals fee schedule, the fees are:

 • Marriage license without a Texas Premarital Education Certificate: $81.00